 Shivdev Dogra: When I start learning a new language – I listen a lot, this is the most important thing in the learning process.
 It helps you get used to the language.
 If you analyze the way children learn their native language you’ll realize they just listen.
 They can’t use any other tools.
 When I am at a more advanced level, I practice the language and connect with a native speaker.
 If you want to learn that language – use it.

 Mizuki Tao: I totally agree I learned Russian by listening.
-If you do just listening it will take you a lot of time, for better results actually dedicate some time to learn the target language.
+If you do just listen it will take you a lot of time, for better results actually dedicate some time to learning the target language.

 So, how has traveling helped you learn new languages?
 You’ve traveled to 76 countries so far; this is very impressive.